 - Clean all surfaces of any debris.

-- Make sure the propane tank is off and disconnected from the regulator/hose before disassembling the appliance.
+- Make sure the propane tank valve is closed and disconnected from the regulator/hose before disassembling the appliance.
 Be sure to wear work gloves for protection against sharp edges or burrs in the metal.

 - Steel, stainless steel, cast iron, brass, and aluminum parts can be recycled at your local scrap metal dealer, or at some recycling centers.
 Visit earth911.com to find a recycling center near you.